MsMc24/G1-finalproject/README.md

 Pre-reading:

-1. Students look at word cloud made using wordcloud code.
-Ss guess what the story is about. *What do they think Maria’s dream is?
-What does she need to achieve her dream? ☁️☁️☁️
+1. T asks the Ss to look at word cloud made using wordcloud code.
+Ss guess what the story is about.
+   *What do they think Maria’s dream is?
+What does she need to achieve her dream?* ☁️☁️☁️
-2. Ask if there are any words they can’t pronounce.*❓❓❓
+2. T asks if there are any words Ss can’t pronounce.*❓❓❓
 3. Students look at words using dictionary.📕📕📕
-4. T calls on each student: Can you tell me 1 word you didn’t know how to say and it’s meaning? 🙋🏻🙋🏻🙋🏻
+4. T calls on each student: *Can you tell me 1 word you didn’t know how to say and it’s meaning?* 🙋🏻🙋🏻🙋🏻

 During reading:

-5. Students listen (tts) to the story.👂🏼👂🏼👂🏼
+5. T has Ss listen to the story using TTS.👂🏼👂🏼👂🏼
-6. Ss take a quiz.📝📝📝
+6. T has Ss take a quiz.📝📝📝

 Post-reading:

-7. Ss describe their dream and what they need (4 things?) to achieve it and use ____ to see what images comes from their descriptions. 🛌🛌🛌
+7. T instructs Ss to describe their dream and what they need (4 things) to achieve it (using a prompt template provide by the teacher) and Ss will then use Bing to see what images comes from their descriptions. 🛌🛌🛌
+8. T has Ss write a script using a template provided by the teacher and Ss check it with Grammarly.
+9. Ss submit their image and scipt to Padlet for presentations.

 ## Lesson Materials
 Computers or tablets, internet